-Establishing an endowed fund is a wonderful way to partner with Messiah College and create an enduring legacy.
+Establishing an endowed fund is a wonderful way to partner with Messiah University and create an enduring legacy.
 These funds provide for:

 - Student scholarships